FAQ: New Frontiers Initiative Graduate Fellowships

 Q. Will I be able to upload my application until the last day?

 A. Although this is possible it is highly risky.
 Several past applicants missed the final deadline because of technical problems with their applications that were not corrected in time to meet the deadline.
+You may save and return to edit your application as many times as needed.

 Q. Can I get a copy of what the references will be asked to submit so that they can start the letters before I complete my application?